 Locus Examples in Two Dimensional Geometry

-We have already discussed the locus of the points which defines the path for a circle.
+We have already discussed the locus of the points which defines the path for a shape (as explained by a circle).
 Now let us see some more examples in 2-D geometry or plane geometry.

-The set of points which bisects the line, formed by joining two points and are equidistant from two points, is called as perpendicular bisector.
+The set of points that bisects the line, formed by joining two points and are equidistant from two points, is called a perpendicular bisector.

-A locus or set of points which bisects an angle and are equidistant from two intersecting lines, which forms an angle, is called angle bisector.
+A locus or set of points that bisects an angle and are equidistant from two intersecting lines, which forms an angle, is called an angle bisector.

-The sets of points which satisfies the condition where the sum of the distances of two focus point is a constant defines an ellipse.
+Ellipse is defined as the set of points that satisfies the condition where the sum of the distances of two foci points is constant.

 The set of points or loci, which are equidistant from a fixed point and a line, is called a parabola.
 The fixed point is the focus and the line is the directrix of the parabola.

 A hyperbola has two focus points, which are equidistant from the centre of the semi-major axis.
 Hyperbola is defined as the set of points, which satisfies the condition where the absolute value of the difference between the distances to two given foci is a constant.

 Find the equation of a point’s locus so that the sum of its distances from (0, -1) and (0,1) is 3.
 What exactly does the equation mean?